astral-sh/ty/CONTRIBUTING.md

 Preparation for the release is automated.

-1. Checkout the `main` branch and run `git pull upstream main --recurse-submodules --tags`.
+1. Checkout the `main` branch and run `git pull origin main --recurse-submodules --tags`.

 1. Create and checkout a new branch for the release.